-(Ord. of 9-7-1999, § 1(4-8); Ord.
-No. 05-20, § 2, 12-5-2005)

 Sec.
-6-9.
+6-10.
 Possession in public places.

-(a) Except as provided in subsection (b) of this section and section 6-10, it shall be unlawful for any person to drink, consume, transport, carry alcoholic beverage (except in the original package and with the seal unbroken), on any public street, sidewalk, or in any city park, city maintained recreation facility, public parking lot or semi-public parking lot located within the city limits.
+(a) Except as provided in subsection (b) of this section and section6-11, it shall be unlawful for any person to drink, consume, transport, carry alcoholic beverage (except in the original package and with the seal unbroken), on any public street, sidewalk, or in any city park, city maintained recreation facility, public parking lot or semi-public parking lot located within the city limits.
 The term "semi-public parking lot" shall include any area wherein motor vehicles are parked by the public in conjunction with any business, enterprise, commercial establishment, office building or apartment building.

 (b) The following activities shall not be a violation of this section: